Razihmad/BestIPAddress/README.md

 # BestIPAddress
-This project is all about working with API using requests library of Python.
+This project is completely created on django framework.
+The main prpose of this project is to get the best IP Address on the basis of fraud score of IP in the selected city of USA.
-In this project first we connect to a proxy server using some credential and then we access the API of ipinfo.io to know about the IP address of the proxy server to which we are connected to.
+To achieve this first we connect to that IP by urllib python lib. and then using the request library we access the API of a website which gives the fraud score of the IP to which you are conneted to.
-When we get the IP address then we use ipqualityscore API to know the fraud score of the IP address which we get from the above .
-To run this programme you will we required => djngo, requests,urllib and json.